musmin/musmin/README.md

 - 👋 Hi, I’m @musmin

-- 👀 I’m interested in using ambiguous data to generate practical business insights for driving company growth.
+- 👀 I’m interested in using ambiguous data to generate practical business insights.

 - 🌱 I’m currently pursuing a Master's of Science in Business Analytics at UT Austin, learning how to work with Big Data and apply concepts of Data Science and Machine Learning to create structured business solutions.